yesiamrajeev/BLE-Scanner/README.md

 Interact with the scanned devices as required.
 # Dependencies
 Minimum Android SDK version: 33
-AndroidX libraries for UI components and Bluetooth API
+AndroidX libraries for UI components and Bluetooth API.

 ## Features